Ramtha's School of Enlightenment: History

 In 1988, J. Z. Knight founded Ramtha's School of Enlightenment (RSE), then called Ramtha's School of Enlightenment: The American Gnostic School, on her estate in Yelm, Washington.
 A division of Knight's company JZK, Inc., the school had around 80 staff members as of 2014.
 According to RSE's website, it is an "academy of the mind that offers retreats and workshops to people of all ages and cultures".
 RSE's private, fenced compounds are only open to staff members and students, not to the public.

 Many students in Ramtha's School of Enlightenment sent money to the scam Omega Trust, although Knight did not endorse or promote the program.
 In 1998, Yelm resident and former Ramtha student Shaini Goodwin learned of Omega from a friend, and purchased two units.
-By November 1999 she was posting reports on the Internet under the pseudonym "Dove of Oneness", identifying as an Omega investor who awaited her "propserity deliveries" from the program.
+By November 1999 she was posting reports on the Internet under the pseudonym "Dove of Oneness", identifying as an Omega investor who awaited her "prosperity deliveries" from the program.
 As Omega lenders became more conspiratorial and paranoid about the delay of their payouts, Goodwin's "information" about Omega grew popular.
 By 2000, she attributed the Omega delays to a conflict between "White Knights" and "the dark agenda".
 After the August 2000 indictments, Goodwin assured her followers that the case would be unable to prevent funding.
 She warned that lenders who read about, or cooperated with, the investigation could lose their payout.

 In 2004, various Ramtha school leaders joined community groups to strongly oppose a proposed 75,000-seat NASCAR racetrack in Yelm.
 The proposal was withdrawn.
 In 2007, Knight's profits from the school's activities and from sale of books, tapes, CDs and DVDs had reportedly been around $2.6 million.
 In 2008, lessons were given to the public in more than 20 countries, including the Czech Republic, Romania and Chile for the first time.

 In 2011, Knight stated (while at the RSE supposedly channeling Ramtha), "Fuck God’s chosen people!
 I think they have earned enough cash to have paid their way out of the goddamned gas chambers by now", and said that Mexican people "breed like rabbits" and are "poison", that all gay men used to be Catholic priests, and that organic farmers have bad hygiene.
 In 2012, videos of this were placed on the Internet by ex-students of Knight's and by the Freedom Foundation.